jliszka/jliszka.github.com/_posts/2013-10-19-impossible-functions.md

 and [this paper on bar recursion by Martín Escardó and Paulo Oliva](http://www.cs.bham.ac.uk/~mhe/papers/selection-escardo-oliva.pdf).
 The paper gave me some background understanding of the relevant topics and terminology, but most of it I cannot pretend to begin to understand.
 But it's been fun trying!

+All of the code in this post is available in [this gist](https://gist.github.com/jliszka/7085114).